Enjoying your life in halls

 Am I guaranteed a hall room?

-We guarantee a place in halls – either University-managed or from accredited private providers – to all undergraduate first-year students who make Plymouth their firm first choice and apply before 30 May 2020.
+We guarantee a place in halls – either University-managed or from accredited private providers – to all new undergraduate first-year students who make Plymouth their firm first choice and apply before the 16 June 2022.

 At the end of August you will receive an email containing your move-in day date and time slot, your flat number, route maps, parking, and hotel information.

 Can another person discuss my account with Accommodation Services?

 During the application process, you will have the opportunity to add third party permission contact details.
 We can only talk to those people listed as the third party contact in the accommodation application due to data protection.
 Please note this is not the same as listing someone as your emergency contact as the third party permissions will not apply to them.
 If you wish to add someone as a third party contact you will need to do so in writing from the email address listed on your account, otherwise, we cannot discuss your details.